paulhamsh/Spark-Parser/Spark Format Description.md

 By ytsibizov.
 Additional information from paulhamsh.

-Messages are exhcanged in the data frame format.
+Messages are exchanged in data blocks.
 When the app sends a message then the Spark responds with an acknowledgemnent.

-Large transfers (such as a new preset) are sent in packets of length 0xad (173 decimal).
+Large transfers (such as a new preset) are sent in blocks of length 0xad (173 decimal).

 # Data message format